 3.7 Discussion

-The discussion section should interpret the results and explain how they relate to the research objectives and hypothesis.
+The discussion section should interpret the results and explain how they relate to the research objectives and hypotheses.
 It should also discuss any potential limitations of the research project and provide recommendations for future research.

 3.8 Conclusion